SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page pagination feature</summary>

 Users will be able to move to next page by clicking the next arrow or 1, 2, 3 buttons.
 There is a limit of 20 restaurants all together for each category chosen as this is the limit with google places API.
-Each will have 8 restaurants or less.
+Each page will have 8 restaurants or less.

 ![Restaurant pagination](/documentation/features/restaurants-page/restaurants-pagination-feature.gif)